|

 Storm along, Stormy, storm along!

-Dancin' on dat sanded floor,
+Dancin' on that sanded floor,

 Storm along, Stormy, storm along!